cis-projects/swen90007_course_notes/_build/html/_sources/react-example/swen90007-react-example-primer-milestone-1.md

 ## Deploy to Render

-Renders is a Platform as a Service (PaaS) solution that enables developers to quickly deploy applications to its unified cloud.
-We'll be deploying all three of our services components to  Render, including a PostgreSQL database, the JavaEE Webapp containerised with Docker, and the simple React UI - all implemented in prior milestones.
+Render is a *Platform as a Service* (PaaS) solution that enables developers to quickly deploy applications to its unified cloud.
+We'll be deploying all three of our system's components to  Render, including a PostgreSQL database, the JavaEE Webapp containerised with Docker, and the React UI - all implemented in prior milestones.

 ### Prerequisites